 This classic Spanish costa needs no introduction – it’s home to favourites, Alicante and Benidorm, after all!
 The string of beachfront resorts is certainly the main draw of the White Coast; fly-and-flop holidays are the name of the game here.

 And March is one of the best times to pick up a bargain break in the Costa Blanca.
 The weather generally plays ball – it’s not unusual to see the mercury reach 20C in early spring – and the crowds that come with the school holidays are blissfully absent.

 Away from the big two resorts, try Villajoyosa for its colourful houses and pretty old town or opt for Calpe for a quiet holiday, where relaxing is the only order of each and every day.

 The Maldives is indulgence turned up to a hundred – think, pristine private beaches lined with lush palms, luxury resorts perched on the clearest of waters and a pervasive sense that relaxing is the only thing required of you.
 It’s once-in-a-lifetime stuff, and March, with balmy 31C days and little-to-no rain, makes the perfect time to experience it.

 Diving and snorkelling are popular daytime pursuits on holidays in the Maldives, while evenings can be spent admiring pink-tinged skies, cocktail in hand, as the sun sets.
-And be sure to leave your resort at least once during your stay: boat trips to other islands are generally easy to come by, whether you’re after more deserts beaches or a chance to experience daily life with the locals.
+And be sure to leave your resort at least once during your stay: boat trips to other islands are generally easy to come by, whether you’re after secluded beaches or a chance to experience daily life.

 Away from the festivities, there’s still much of Dublin to explore.
 Visit the the Book of Kells at Trinity College, learn how to pour a pint at the Guinness Storehouse and discover the secrets of Kilmainham Gaol.